Skip to content

 Probatix Health

-An imbalanced cortisol level can cause additional or intensified symptoms in women that are closely related to hormonal fluctuations and the menstrual cycle.
+An imbalanced cortisol level can cause additional or intensified symptoms in women, closely related to hormonal fluctuations and the menstrual cycle.

 Typical symptoms in women:

-• Irregular menstrual cycle or missed periods: A persistently high cortisol level affects the hormonal status and can lead to menstrual disorders.
+• Irregular menstrual cycle or missed periods: A consistently high cortisol level affects the hormonal status and can lead to menstrual disorders.

 • Changes in skin health: Many women experience increased skin problems, such as acne or dry skin, with elevated cortisol.